Virtual Care Visits

-What is the cost of a Virtual Visit?
+What is the cost of a virtual care visit?

-A Virtual Visit with your primary care provider or a specialist will cost the same as a face-to-face visit.
+A virtual care visit with your primary care provider or a specialist will cost the same as a face-to-face visit.

-What types of appointments work well for a Virtual Visit?
+What types of appointments work well for a virtual care visit?

-Virtual Visits can be used for a variety of appointments with your primary care and specialist providers, including behavioral health visits for established patients, pre- and post-operative visits, appointments for chronic illnesses like diabetes, and visits for minor conditions such as sore throats or urinary tract infections.
+Virtual care visits can be used for a variety of primary, specialty and urgent care appointments, including behavioral health visits for established patients, pre- and post-operative visits, appointments for chronic illnesses like diabetes, and visits for minor conditions such as sore throats or urinary tract infections.
 You can also see your primary care provider virtually if you need refills on most medications.
 Those with Medicare/Medicare Advantage can receive Annual Wellness Visits virtually.

-What types of health issues don't work well for a Virtual Visit?
+What types of health issues don't work well for a virtual care visit?

 If you have any type of emergency, please call 911.
 If you have a medical issue that you believe requires an in-person visit, please call the Overlake Clinic where you would normally receive care and staff members will help you.

-I made an appointment for a Virtual Visit, but I need to cancel or reschedule it.
+I made an appointment for a virtual care visit, but I need to cancel or reschedule it.
 How do I do that?

-You may cancel a Virtual Visit by calling your Overlake Clinic directly.
+You may cancel a virtual care visit by calling your Overlake Clinic directly.

 Which is faster: emailing my provider in MyChart or calling for a virtual care visit?